 - Assign a liaison to ensure that family members are provided with information and support.

-Obtain and examine student’s Internet service provider and e-mail records.
-Monitor instant messaging and chat room activity.
+- Obtain and examine student’s Internet service provider and e-mail records.
+Monitor messaging and other on-line activity.